nodejs/node/BUILDING.md

 [Node.js issue tracker](https://github.com/nodejs/node/issues) or
 file a new issue.

 ## Supported platforms

 This list of supported platforms is current as of the branch / release to which it is attached.

 ### Input

-We rely on a few dependencies that _makes us who we are—most importantly V8 and libuv.
-We therefore need to adopt their supported platforms and potentially add to their lists based on test and/or release coverage.
+Node.js relies on V8 and libuv.
+Therefore, we adopt a subset of their supported platforms.

 ### Strategy